sergioska/EvernoteSyntaxHighlight/README.md

 When you need to save a snippet of code and send it as a note to your evernote account, select the part of code that you want save, do right click on selected area and you choose Evernote item on context menù.
 Now insert a title for this snippet on text field and press enter.

+> N.B.: this version works only with Sublime Text 2 and it's test only on Mac OS X.